RPitta/NeighborhoodSimulator/README.md

 DEATH
 * Death can happen at any age starting from age 1.
 Old age set at 80 at the moment, but should be increased.
 * Possible death causes depend on age: if baby/child, it can only be from an illness.
-Otherwise, it can be from an illness, (road) accident, suicide, overdose, or old age.
+Teens can die from illness or suicide.
+Adults can die from an illness, (road) accident, suicide, overdose, or old age if seniors.
 * A dead family member can cause their parent/sibling/child/partner to become depressed; they will either recover through therapy, or commit suicide.
 * If one person from an unmarried couple dies, the other one will have a civil status of Single.
 If married, they will be Widowed.
 * Death in the neighborhood will cause reactions / funeral attendance by the neighbors.